auraphp/Aura.Input/README.md

     }

     // implementation of isValid().  return true if CSRF token is present
-    // and of the correct value,
-    public function isValid(array $data)
+    // and of the correct value, or return false if not. public function isValid(array $data)
     {
         if (! $this->user->isAuthenticated()) {